Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Introduction

 Since the onset of the scientific observations of CMB, extensive research has been done to come up with ways of effective foreground removal and accurate CMB retrieval.
 As a consequence, several methods exist in literature for getting rid of the foreground.
 However, most of them make use of the underlying spectral and spatial models of the foreground~\citep{2003ApJS..148..135H, 2003ApJS..148...97B, 2007ApJS..170..288H}.
-For example, a Gibbs sampling approach \citep{4767596} is proposed and implemented to separate CMB and foreground components by \cite{Eriksen_2004, Eriksen_2007, 2008ApJ...672L..87E, 2008ApJ...676...10E}; and a maximum likelihood approach to reconstruct CMB and foreground components using prior noise covariance information and foreground models is implemented by \cite{Erikson_2006, Gold_2011}.
-However, they may have uncertainties arising due to incomplete information of the foreground frequency and spatial dependence~\citep{Dodelson_1997,1998ApJ...502....1T}.
-A completely model-independent method is the internal linear combination (ILC) of multifrequency observations \citep{Tegmark_1996}. \cite{Sudevan_2018_g} explore the CMB posterior using a Gibbs sampling approach within a global ILC framework. \cite{Sudevan_2018} study the method in the wake of the theoretical CMB covariance information.
-All these works have been carried out considering the Gaussian nature of the primordial anisotropy signal; any non-Gaussianities are small fluctuations~\citep{ALLEN198766,Falk_1992, Gangui_1994,ACQUAVIVA2003119,Maldacena_2003}. \cite{Saha_2011} considers the highly non-Gaussian inheritance of the foreground emissions and proposes an ILC method to get rid of the non-Gaussian contamination based on the kurtosis minimization.
-Other notable studies of the ILC method include, but not limited to,~\cite{Tegmark_2003,2003ApJS..148...97B, Eriksen_2004a,Saha_2006,Saha_2008}.
-Some of the previous works also suggest that, depending on the context of the underlying problem, an exact analytical ILC solution may not be possible to find.
+For example, \cite{2003MNRAS.346.1089D} propose a method for multi-detector maps using spectral matching with a model.
+A Gibbs sampling approach \citep{4767596} is proposed and implemented to separate CMB and foreground components by \cite{Eriksen_2004, Eriksen_2007, 2008ApJ...672L..87E, 2008ApJ...676...10E}. \cite{COMMANDER2} extend this Bayesian method through Wiener filtering for multi-resolution CMB observations.
+A maximum likelihood approach to reconstruct CMB and foreground components using prior noise covariance information and foreground models is implemented by \cite{Erikson_2006, Gold_2011}.
+However, modeling all the foreground components, especially in some regions, e.g. the galactic center/ plane, is expectedly more complex and therefore the existing models and templates may not be complete and/or accurate enough.
+This may then propagate to the retrieved clean CMB map and the power spectrum.
+Hence, there may be uncertainties arising due to this incomplete information of the foreground frequency and spatial dependence in the foreground models~\citep{Dodelson_1997,1998ApJ...502....1T}.